danawiltsie/gzcomp/README.md

 GZComp also optimizes the header for each block of compressed output using run-length-encoding and creating an optimal prefix code for the code lengths.
 I then used the block type 2 header features to only encode the non-zero symbols at the end of the literal, distance, and the code length tables.
 For more information about this optimization, please see section 3.2.7 of RFC 1951.

 ## Running the program
-To run the program, simply clone this repository, and run ./validate to make sure the program is working as intended.
+To run the program, simply clone this repository, and from the root directory run `./validate` to make sure the program is working as intended.
 This bash script compiles the code and runs the compression algorithm on the large variety of files located in the test_data directory.
 An example line of output is:

 `Checking ./test_data/calgary_corpus/book1
 Passed: 321427 bytes (239%)`